PART ONE - PART TWO - PART THREE - PART FOUR

 Three videos were also released featuring a variety of Looney Tunes characters.
 Like with Canine Corps in the first wave, Comic Cat-tastrophies focused on felines, with a great assortment of cartoons debuting on VHS such as Catch as Cats Can, Bell Hoppy, It's Hummer Time, and both shorts starring Robert McKimson's oddball lazy cat Dodsworth.
 Cartoon Superstars tried to feature as many different characters as possible, including such double-dipped character clashes as Dog Pounded and The High and the Flighty but also such debuts as The Million Hare, Fastest with the Mostest, and The Squawkin' Hawk.
 Finally, A Battle of Wits took a look at chases and rivalries, debuting such fan-favorites as Zoom at the Top, A Fox in a Fix, and the black and white Daffy's Southern Exposure.

-With the Looney Tunes: The Collector's Edition series now over with, fans started to again wonder when the bones they were thrown in the collection would turn into something more substantial--on DVD.
+Columbia House had intended to continue the series beyond these five new volumes, but alas that was it.
+With the Looney Tunes: The Collector's Edition series now over with, fans started to again wonder when the bones they had been thrown in the collection would turn into something more substantial--on DVD.
 At this point, Warner Home Video seemed content only utilizing clips of cartoons in documentary features on such DVDs as The Iron Giant and Casablanca, using the shorts as mere illustration than as content on their own.

 After four long years of waiting, fans finally got their wish of seeing uncut classic Looney Tunes on DVD--but only in Japan.
 Similar to how Japanese laserdiscs could be viewed on American players, DVDs from the country could also be watched in the United States.
 All one had to do was configure their Region 1 DVD player to also play Region 2 discs; tricky, but not impossible.
 Still, for the first time ever anywhere in the world, Japanese fans and resourceful American fans were finally able to enjoy Looney Tunes cartoons on DVD...provided they really liked Tweety.